From hospital to home - transforming respiratory care delivery

 • Together, these tools offer clinicians a comprehensive view of each patient’s condition, helping to identify early signs of deterioration and enabling timely intervention.

-For short-term monitoring, such as post-discharge care or acute episodes, the service provides reassurance and early detection of complications.
+For short-term monitoring, such as post-discharge care or acute episodes, the service can provide reassurance and early detection of complications.

 For longer-term management, it supports regular monitoring, ongoing clinical oversight, and early intervention to help prevent readmissions and maintain stability in patients with chronic respiratory conditions.

-Reduces length of stay & accelerates safe discharge
+The service aims to reduce the length of hospital stay & accelerate safe discharge

-Cost savings through reduced hospital admissions & bed days.
+The service aims to reduce costs through reduced admissions & bed days.

 To find out more about our respiratory service, please get in touch.